-Note: If you have the bike upside down, DO NOT actuate the brake levers as this will push air into the calipers and will need a bleed to remove it.
-Also when replacing pads or removing the wheels, DO NOT actuate the lever as this could get the pistons in the caliper out of their location.
+Note: If you have the bike upside down, DO NOT actuate the brake levers as this will push air into the calipers and you will need to bleed the brakes to remove it.
+Also when replacing pads or removing the wheels, DO NOT actuate the lever as this could push the pistons within the caliper out of alignment.

 And here is a detailed video from Amstudio